 - Dig a narrow hole in the soil, deep enough to bury most of the stem so that the first true leaves will be just above the soil line.

-- Mix 2 tbs.
-Fertilizer into the bottom of the hole.
-For my own mixture, see note below.
+- Mix 1/4 cup of fertilizer into the bottom of the hole.
+For my own mixture, see the section below.

 - Soak the bottom and walls of the hole with a solution of Garden Friendly Fungicide, following the guide on the bottle (see note below)